rsnitsch/recursive-travelling-salesman-algo/README.md

 # RFA_demo

 RFA_demo is a demonstration of the recursive-fold-algorithm (RFA) implemented in Python.
-The RFA is an algorithm for calculating routes for the metric traveling-salesman-problem (TSP).
+The RFA is an algorithm for calculating routes for the metric travelling-salesman-problem (TSP).

 A detailed description of the RFA and some screenshots are available on my [homepage] (in German language).